The Culture Bar - Speed Pod: What is Music Publishing?

 Yeah.
-And the performing way is generally licenced by the performing right organisation.
+And the performing way is generally licensed by the Performing Right Organisation.
 So there’ll be a, you know, royalty generated from each performance.
 Composers can make money by reproducing their composition.
 So this used to be in the kind of obvious way like via vinyl and CD but nowadays, recordings are made and distributed digitally.
-So to give you an example, when a piece of music is played on Spotify, both performance and mechanical rights that I’ve just mentioned are a play and the division between the two rights varies according to which society is doing the licencing.
-The society I mentioned is the forming right organisation which in the UK is PRS.
+So to give you an example, when a piece of music is played on Spotify, both performance and mechanical rights that I’ve just mentioned are a play and the division between the two rights varies according to which society is doing the licensing.
+The society I mentioned is the performing right organisation which in the UK is PRS.
 And the mechanical rights organisation which in the UK is the MCPS.
 Composers and songwriters can make money through sync income.
 Sync refers to when music is synchronised with visual media.
 For example, when music is played on an ad or on TV, a publisher will issue a sync licence.
 And these can be quite substantial.
 But sync deals are relatively difficult to secure.

 Fiona Livingston 05:31

 I never knew that that was what that was called, you know, when the music is synced to anything visual, like an advert or something like that.
 I had no idea there was actually a name for that, much that it was just oh, music and an advert or a jingle.
 I know that sounds terrible, but a jingle or something.
 But actually, yeah, that makes a lot more sense that it is it’s it is a whole separate part of the whole of the whole package really of music publishing, isn’t it?
 It’s this whole area on its own.
 And like you said, it must be really hard to get those kind of deals in place, because they must be quite lucrative as well.